Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 Madrid.
-But she made it a point to coordinate our visit and stay from her
+But she made it a point to coordinate our visit and stay through her

 WhatsApp handles.
 After receiving our arrival details, she sent a carefully

-worded text which included a way to the public transport terminus after alighting
+worded text that included directions to the public transport terminus after alighting

 not knowing where to get our bus from.
 Since my wife knows Spanish, she got

 help from the locals.
-At the opposite end, there were a series of ‘escalators’
+At the opposite end, there was a series of ‘escalators’

-as well as a lift which takes you to the exit at level 5.
+as well as a lift that takes you to the exit at level 5.
 The public transport terminus

 was just outside the exit gate.
 The bus line mentioned by Eva was waiting